Vivant Denon: Retirement and death

 At the Bourbon Restoration of 1814 Denon was confirmed in place for a year, but was too closely associated with the former regime to keep the position for long, and was replaced by Auguste de Forbin in 1816.
 After his forced retirement he began an illustrated history of ancient and modern art, in which he had the cooperation of several skillful engravers.
 He died at Paris in 1825, leaving the work unfinished.
 It was published posthumously, with an explanatory text by Amaury Duval, under the title Monuments des arts du dessin chez les peuples tant anciens que modernes, recueillis par Vivant Denon in 1829.
 Denon was also the author of an erotic novel, Point de lendemain, published in 1777 (in 1812 as a separate work), and of a number of erotic etchings.

 He died in Paris and is buried in the world famous Père Lachaise Cemetery, where his grave is marked by a life-sized statue.

 Legacy

-In Napoleon III's Louvre expansion in the 1850s, Denon's name was given to the central pavillon of the Nouveau Louvre's South Wing.
-In the Grand Louvre project of the late 1980s, the entire South Wing of the Louvre was named after him (aile Denon, echoing Richelieu to the North and Sully to the East) as part of a signposting concept developed by the Carbone Smolan Agency.
+In Napoleon III's Louvre expansion in the 1850s, Denon's name was given to the central pavilion of the Nouveau Louvre's South Wing.
+In the Grand Louvre project of the late 1980s, the entire South Wing of the Louvre Palace was named after him (aile Denon, echoing Richelieu to the North and Sully to the East) as part of a signposting concept developed by the Carbone Smolan Agency.